Furry Healers: How Dogs Enhance Mental Health and Aid Therapy

 Therapy dogs visit hospitals, nursing homes, schools, courtrooms, and other settings to provide emotional support to a wide range of individuals.
 These dogs undergo rigorous training to ensure they can handle various environments and situations.
 Their presence has been shown to reduce stress and anxiety among patients, making them an invaluable part of therapeutic interventions.

-How to Get Involved: Pet Therapy Programs and Resources
+How to Get Involved in Pet Therapy Programs and Resources

 Finding Local Pet Therapy Programs